477: No Such Thing As ShatGPT

 Yeah.

-So, this is really interesting.
+this is is really interesting.

 Growing skin is really difficult because it's well, actually, growing skin flat is easy, but it then, if you're grafting skin that you have artificially made, it's very hard to stitch it around a body part, you know,